thachck/tube.vim/README.md

 default: 0
 ```

-Setting this to 0 force the terminal to clear its screen whenever
+Setting this to 0 forces the terminal to clear its screen whenever
 a command is executed.
 You can toggle this setting on or off with the
 TubeToggleClearScreen command.